Video game reveals controversial Christchurch character

 You are not permitted to download, save or email this image.
 Visit image gallery to purchase the image.

-The maker of a popular video game has controversially given a character the same birth date as the Christchurch mosque terror attack.
+The maker of a popular video game has controversially given a character the same birth date as the Christchurch mosque terror attacks.

-The NZ Herald reported fans of Tom Clancy’s Rainbow Six Siege game have called the move "tasteless", "incompetent" and "ignorant".
+The New Zealand Herald reports fans of Tom Clancy’s Rainbow Six Siege game have called the move "tasteless", "incompetent" and "ignorant".

 The game's newest character is a New Zealand woman called Hāpai “Rauora” Iwini.